48 Things To Do In Tucson When It’s Too Hot!

 37. Shop for local produce & goods at the Rillito River Farmers Market

 All year-round, you can shop for fresh local produce and handmade goods at the Rillito River Farmer’s Market located at the Rilltio River Park.
 All sorts of family farms, local vendors, and specialty food producers are on hand at this popular festival.
 Here you can pick up farm fresh eggs and produce, sample locally made prickly pear kombucha, treat yourself to a homemade burrito, pick up specialty pastas, and so much more.
-Get here right at opening (9am) and you will be able to enjoy walking around sans large crowds, all in the comfort of the slightly cooler morning weather.
+Get here right at opening (9am) and you will be able to enjoy walking around sans large crowds, during the more comfortable morning hours.
 The St. Phillip’s Farmers market, held on Saturdays and Sundays, is another one to check out.

 Location: 4502 N 1st Ave, Tucson, AZ 85718